USA

 Type of body

 — Monoblock.
-The body is one single piece.
-The most suitable option for models with a touch screen, however, it is also very popular in push-button devices — monoblocks themselves are inexpensive, but at the same time they are very reliable, convenient, practical and go well with almost all the features of modern mobile phones.
-In addition, such cases can be quite thin.
-So, among modern smartphones(almost all of which are monoblocks) there are models with a depth of 8 mm, 7 mm and even 6 mm or less.
-9 mm is considered a significant depth, and values of 10 mm or more are typical mainly for devices where a large depth is indispensable, such as shock-resistant models in reinforced cases, as well as smartphones with very high-capacity batteries.
+A case that is a one-piece structure.
+The most suitable option for models with a touch screen, but it is also very popular in push-button devices — monoblocks themselves are inexpensive, but at the same time very reliable, convenient, practical and go well with almost all the functions of modern mobile phones.
+In addition, such cases can be made quite thin.
+But there are also devices where you can’t do without a large thickness in principle — such as shockproof models in reinforced cases, as well as smartphones with very high-capacity batteries.

 Folding.
 The case, which opens when used, is similar to a book or shell flaps: on one half of the “clamshell” there is a screen on the inside, and a numeric keypad on the other.
 Separately, we note that such phones should not be confused with models that have a foldable screen.

 — Foldable screen.
 A rather unusual type of housing found in several smartphones.
-Such devices usually consist of two wings, like the "clams...hells" described above; however, they can be folded either horizontally or vertically (depending on the phone model), and the screen occupies both halves of the case at once and bends when folded.
-When folded, the screen can be located both inside and outside the device (in the first case, another display can be installed from the outside, allowing you to use the main features of a smartphone when folded).
+Such devices usually consist of two wings, like the "clamshells" described above; however, they can be folded either horizontally or vertically (depending on the phone model), and the screen occupies both halves of the case at once and bends when folded.
+When folded, the screen can be located both inside and outside the device (in the first case, another display can be installed from the outside, allowing you to...use the main features of a smartphone when folded).
 Anyway, this layout allows you to achieve a much larger display size than in monoblocks, and at the same time maintain compactness and ease of carrying.
 On the other hand, foldable screens are complex and expensive, and therefore they are used extremely rarely, mainly in top-tier devices.

 — Slider.
 Such a body consists of two parts capable of sliding relatively to each other.
 In the classic slider, the top part, with the screen and navigation buttons, slides up to reveal the keyboard.
 The main advantage of sliders compared to monoblocks is compactness, and the disadvantages are increased depth and lower reliability due to the gradual wear of the opening mechanism.
 In modern smartphones, such a case is practically never found, and in phones it is gradually “leaving the stage”.